 How will the school notify families and the community if the district has not met its annual measurable objectives for Title III?
 If the district has not met their annual measurable objectives for Title, III, parents are notified by letter.

 How will the school inform families and the community of the school’s disaggregated assessment results?
-The school will inform families about the academic achievement of their child/children through standards based report cards, teacher parent contact throughout the school year, parent-teacher conferences and state report for this school on the district webpage.
-Additionally, a public presentation is given at a designated board meeting
+The school will inform families about the academic achievement of their child/children through standards based report cards, teacher parent contact throughout the school year, parent-teacher conferences and state report for the schools.

 How will the school involve families and the community in the development of the Title I Schoolwide Plan?
 The school involves families and community in the development of the Title I School wide plan by having parent representatives attend NCLB monthly meetings and through yearly parent surveys.

 How will the school inform families about the academic achievement of their child/children?
 The school will inform families about the academic achievement of their child/children through marking period standardized report cards, scheduled conferences and online access to students’ grades through the Genesis parent portal.